A quest for the most profitable location to be self-employed

 • I will set the itinerary

-Places and (originally planned) dates are pinned below.
-Colored pins in IL, IN, MI, OH, and WI show the points of interest: Red for graves, green for churches or farms, purple for libraries or historical societies.
-If you don’t see anything on the map, please click the slider at upper left and make sure that “Great Lakes” and the “GGGT 2020 Driving Route” are checked.
-Most of the highlight pins indicate (K) for Korb ancestors or (M) for Meyer ancestors.
+Places and planned dates are pinned below.
+Colored pins in IL, IN, MI, OH, and WI show the points of interest: Red for graves, green for churches or farms, purple for libraries, historical societies, hotels, etc. Most of the highlight pins indicate (K) for Korb ancestors or (M) for Meyer ancestors.
 Note that all of the Korb / Wirth ancestors are in Fond du Lac, WI, where we will wrap up our tour.
 There are Meyers at all stops, including Fond du Lac.

 Be sure to check this page regularly for updates!